johann-solo/oliveandmango.github.io/_posts/blog/2017-05-04-pineapple-upside-down-cake.md

 1. Return the pan to heat and cook down the liquid until its thickened and reduced to a syrup - another 3-5 minutes

-1. Pour the syrup over the pineapples and put the whole pan carefully into the freezer while you prep the batter
+1. Pour the syrup over the pineapples and put the whole pan carefully into the freezer while you prep the batter (a simple little trick to getting a mess free topping)

 1. In a large mixing bowl mix the oil and sugar well for a couple of minutes and then add the eggs in one at a time, mixing well after each addition and then beat in the vanilla and bourbon